Celebrating light over darkness: Diwali comes to Dix Park this weekend

+Members of the South Asian community in the Triangle gathered in the Raleigh park on Saturday to begin the Diwali celebrations.

+Diwali is the Hindu festival of lights.
+It's a custom that originated in ancient India and celebrates the victory of good over evil.

-VAE Raleigh and the Dix Park Conservancy are joining forces to create an area where families and groups of friends can create mandala art in the park.
+VAE Raleigh and the Dix Park Conservancy joined forces to create an area where families and groups of friends can create mandala art in the park.

 Mandalas represent how everything in the universe is connected.